merunga/cordova-meteor-mashup/README.md

 a apache cordova one.

 #### _NOTICE:_
-_This experiment is just a bunch of grunt task I use to bundle client-only meteor apps.
+_This experiment is just a bunch hacks in the form of grunt tasks, that I use to bundle client-only meteor apps.
 I used them to both insert these meteor apps in cordova and jekyll projects.
 This repository only has the phonegap part, if someone is interested, I can add the jekyll one._

-_This haven't been tested in an online context!_
+_This haven't been tested neyond my use case, and isn't reliable!_

 #### Getting started